 A Testamentary Trust is provided in a will, and it is created through the will after your death.
 The assets are subject to probate and transfer taxes.
 This Trust often is subject to continuing probate court supervision.

-An Irrevocable Life Insurance Trust is designed to exclude life insurance proceed from your taxable estate without eliminating the liquidity of your estate and trusts for the trusts’ beneficiaries.
+An Irrevocable Life Insurance Trust is designed to exclude life insurance proceeds from your taxable estate without eliminating the liquidity of your estate and trusts for the trusts’ beneficiaries.

 Every trust has a purpose in the estate planning process, but not every trust is right for every situation.
-We can help you understand each trust that might be applicable for your situation.
+We can help you understand each trust that might be applicable to your situation.